206 Student Services Building

 How the Experience Influenced Future Career Goals

 Working with CCS has helped to narrow down my focus for career goals and given me inspiration to continue my Arabic studies.
-I was encouraged to consider the peace corps as well as persuing jobs at the embassy or local NGOs.
+I was encouraged to consider the peace corps as well as pursuing jobs at the embassy or local NGOs.
 I am excited about the connections I have made across the globe and hope to work with people like the CCS staff in the future.

 All opinions, conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of GVSU.